pycom/pycom-esp-idf/docs/en/api-guides/build-system-cmake.rst

 Optional Component-Specific Variables
 -------------------------------------

-The following variables can be set inside ``component.mk`` to control the build of that component:
+The following variables can be set inside ``CMakeLists.txt`` to control the build of that component:

 - ``COMPONENT_PRIV_INCLUDEDIRS``: Directory paths, must be relative to the component directory, which will be added to the include search